kluctl/www-kluctl.io/content/en/blog/2022-12-22-template-controller.md

 This can turn out to be quite useful if you need to re-use the same secret values multiple times but in different forms.
 For example, if you have a secret that stores database credentials, you might also need the same username and password inside a JDBC url.
-Classically, you'd have to store the secret twice in both required forms.
+Typically, you'd have to store the secret twice in both required forms.

 This is however not an option if the secret is generated after the deployment, e.g. by the Zalando Postgres operator or by the AWS RDS operator.
 Using the [Mittwald Secret Generator](https://github.com/mittwald/kubernetes-secret-generator)